-Eddie, played by Henry Fonda and his new wife Joan, played by Sylvia Sidney, are honeymooning outside their hotel room at night somewhere in a rural area outside a big city.
+Ex-convict Eddie (Henry Fonda) and his new wife Joan (Sylvia Sidney), a public defender's secretary, are honeymooning at a hotel somewhere in a rural area outside a big city.
 They are outside at night.
-We see a little artificial pond and hear Pacific Treefrogs calling, but when we see several frogs sitting on lily pads on the pond which are supposed to be the frogs we hear calling, we see American Bullfrogs.
+We see a little artificial pond and hear Pacific Treefrogs calling (but when we see several frogs sitting on lily pads on the pond which are supposed to be the frogs we hear calling, we see American Bullfrogs.)

-Then Eddie and Joan have what must be the strangest honeymoon conversation about frogs ever heard in the movies.
-A conversation that that not very subtly foreshadows the rest of the film in a very un-subtle way.
+Then Eddie and Joan have what must be the strangest honeymoon conversation about frogs ever heard in a movie.
+It's a conversation that foreshadows the rest of the film in a very un-subtle way.

 Joan: "Some crooners."